godfreybwaira/shani-ob/README.md

 **Description:**

 `shani-poll` used to create polling via AJAX to a remote server.
 It can be used to run callback given the defined duration in seconds.
+If you won't specify `limit` then BUT you specify `steps` it will polling indefinitely.
+If you ommit `steps` BUT you specify `limit`, then `steps` will be one second.

 **Syntax:**